-Rebuild
+6 Rebuild

-Clicking this button deletes streak data and rebuilds it from attendance or interaction records.
+Clicking this button deletes streak data and rebuilds it from attendance records.
 Because rebuilding deletes data, be sure that's really what you want to do.
-However, you might want to Rebuild (i.e. build) as part of your initial setup.
+However, if your new streak type should include attendance records, you might want to Rebuild (i.e. build) as part of your initial setup.
 The impacts of rebuilding a streak type are described in the Streak Type Rebuild section.

-You may notice that the Start Date changes from what you originally entered when creating the streak type.
-The date may be rounded up to the next Sunday.
-This happens if the streak type is weekly because weeks end on Sunday by default.
+You may have noticed that the Start Date changed from what we originally entered.
+It was 8/1/2019 but now shows up as 8/4/2019.
+The date was rounded up to the next Sunday.
+That's because this streak type is weekly (not daily) and weeks end on Sunday.
 To put it another way, if you're tracking streaks on a weekly basis then it doesn't really matter which specific day of the week someone engaged.